-The assumptions for the DRP process are: LAT is set to three years, RoHS compliance date of January 1, 2014 ($D_c = 2014.0$), an end of support date (EOS) of 2020, an analysis period from 2005 to 2020, and a replacement component lifecycle code of 2 ($I_R = 2$).
+The assumptions for the DRP process are: look-ahead time (LAT) is set to 3 years, RoHS compliance date of January 1, 2014 ( $D_C$ = 2014.0), an end of support date (EOS) of 2020, an analysis period from 2005 to 2020, and a replacement component lifecycle code of 2 ( $I_R$ = 2).
 It will be assumed for this system that there are no penalty costs or fees associated with violating a constraint.
 An example of these penalty costs is when a design refresh occurs after a production date causing a delay in production which results in a penalty cost.